IMOS-AnimalTracking/remora/README.md

 ![](vignettes/images/env_extract_plot6.png)

 ## Overview
-We present remora, a new R package enabling the integration of animal acoustic telemetry data and oceanographic observations collected by ocean observing programs.
+We present remora, a new R package enabling the integration of animal acoustic telemetry data (and other spatio-temporal ecological datasets) with oceanographic observations collected by ocean observing programs.
 It includes functions for:
 a) performing robust quality-control of acoustic telemetry data,
 b) identifying available satellite-derived and sub-surface in situ oceanographic datasets coincident and collocated with the animal movement data,
 c) extracting and appending these environmental data to animal movement data,